And we know that in all things God works for the good of those who love Him, who have been called according to His purpose.

 Only God can take the broken pieces of your life and make something beautiful out of each one.
 He is waiting for you to let go … and trust Him.
 And you really can trust God.

 You may not always understand or even like His process, but you can always trust His heart of love for you.

 Father, I choose to believe You are faithful and will do what You promise to do in Your Word.
-I believe when I lay the pain and hurt of my past at Your feet, You not only can but also will transform it all into something beautiful.
+I believe that when I lay my pain and hurt at Your feet, You can and will transform it all into something beautiful.
 I choose to believe You will turn the broken places of my life into living illustrations of Your sufficiency and healing power.
-I trust You, Lord.

 In Jesus’ Name,